Cholesterol Reducing Foods Fruits, Nuts

 - Legumes: Legumes, such as beans, lentils, and peas, are a good source of protein, fibre, and soluble fibre.
 Eat legumes at least two to three times per week.

-Many fruits are good for lowering cholesterol.
-Some of the best fruits for cholesterol include:
+Many fruits are good for lowering Cholesterol.
+Some of the best fruits for fat level include:

-- Mangoes: Mangoes can lower cholesterol due to their soluble fibre content that binds to cholesterol in the bloodstream, preventing absorption.
-Additionally, they contain vitamin C, which reduces LDL cholesterol levels.
+- Mangoes: Mangoes can lower fat due to their soluble fibre content that binds to fat in the bloodstream, preventing absorption.
+Additionally, they contain vitamin C, which reduces LDL fat levels.

-- Apples: Apples are a good source of soluble fibre, which can help to lower LDL cholesterol.
+- Apples: Apples are a good source of soluble fibre, which can help to lower LDL fat.

-- Citrus fruits: Citrus fruits, such as oranges, grapefruits, and lemons, are a good source of vitamin C and pectin, a type of soluble fibre that can help to lower LDL cholesterol.
+- Citrus fruits: Citrus fruits, such as oranges, grapefruits, and lemons, are a good source of vitamin C and pectin, a type of soluble fibre that can help to lower LDL fat levels.

-- Berries: Berries, such as strawberries, blueberries, and raspberries, are a good source of antioxidants and soluble fibre, which can help to lower LDL cholesterol and raise HDL cholesterol.
+- Berries: Berries, such as strawberries, blueberries, and raspberries, are a good source of antioxidants and soluble fibre, which can help to lower LDL and raise HDL fat.

-- Avocados: Avocados are a good source of monounsaturated fats, which can help to lower LDL cholesterol and raise HDL cholesterol.
+- Avocados: Avocados are a good source of monounsaturated fats, which can help to lower LDL and raise HDL fat.

-Mangoes are a popular fruit in India and may also have some cholesterol-lowering benefits.
+Mangoes are a popular fruit in India and may also have fat-lowering benefits.

 Mangoes are a good source of soluble fibre, which can help to lower LDL cholesterol.